umasstr/GS-Preprocess/README.md

 		cd GS-Preprocess

-Run the pipeline as decreibed in [Run the Pipeline](https://github.com/umasstr/GS-Preprocess#run-the-pipeline), referencing the /DATA directory containing your mounted data.
+Run the pipeline as decribed in [Run the Pipeline](https://github.com/umasstr/GS-Preprocess#run-the-pipeline), referencing the /DATA directory containing your mounted data.

-After your BAM, FASTA and UMI reference files are generated, proceed with Bioconductor GUIDEseq analysis here: [Sample Bioconductor GUIDEseq Input](https://github.com/umasstr/GS-Preprocess#sample-bioconductor-guideseq-input)
+After your BAM, FASTA and UMI reference files are generated, proceed with Bioconductor GUIDEseq analysis here: [Sample Bioconductor GUIDEseq Input](https://github.com/umasstr/GS-Preprocess#sample-bioconductor-guideseq-input).
+The container has R 3.6.0 preloaded and GUIDEseq preinstalled.

 ## Getting Started
 ### Set Up Sequencing Run
 This pipeline is compatible with ***ANY ILLUMINA SEQUENCER*** and ***WITHOUT PRE-CONFIGURATION***.
 This represents a  flexible alternative to https://github.com/aryeelab/guideseq#miseq which requires a pre-configured MiSeq and sample manifest YAML.